21centurymotorcompany/bitdbdoc/docs/tutorial.md

 sidebar_label: Build a Bitcoin App in 5 Minutes
 ---

+## Required Skills

+> HTML and JavaScript.
+That's all!
+>
+> You don't even need to set up a server, this demo will run server-less, leveraging the bitdb.network public endpoint.

 Let's build a bitcoin powered web app using a public BitDB Full Node at bitdb.network.

 The app will be 100% frontend (No server) and will fetch and display contents from [memo.cash](https://memo.cash) transactions from bitcoin through bitdb.
 The web app will look like this: